-Master of Library and Information Science (M.L.I.S)
+Master of Library and Information Science, Wayne State University

-Bachelor of Arts, Honors English
+Bachelor of Arts, Honors English, Wayne State University

-As Director of Instruction and Information Literacy, she guides the library's instructional strategies.
+In her role as Online Librarian for Education and Information Literacy, she guides the library's instructional strategies.
 She develops curriculum for information literacy instruction sessions with Baylor's first-year writing courses and other campus partnerships.
 She also serves as the library liaison for the School of Education and enjoys partnering with the department to provide information literacy instruction in a variety of formats.

 Memberships, Committees, Publications